NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 What makes a material green?
 Green materials are materials that are local and renewable.
-Local materials often are unique to the place and connect whatever people make within an area or region.
-Materials from the ground such as clay, sand and stone are green materials as they are found underfoot.
-Humans also use grasses, straw, wood and bamboo for building shelter, objects, and spaces.
-Plant materials that grow quickly are for the most part renewable.
-Reclaimed materials are materials that can be reused in their existing form for new purposes.
-Reclaimed materials are green in the sense that they can be re-purposed and reused.
-Recyclable materials are materials that can move from being waste material to being reused through reprocessing or re-purposing.
-Green materials today are defined as materials that are non-toxic, improve occupancy health, lower cost, and conserve energy and water use and waste products.Non-toxic materials are materials that do not cause harm to the environment, to the users of the material or to the producers of the material.
-Green materials are also materials that have low embedded energy in their harvesting or collection, production, transportation and use.
-Material scientists work with chemical and biological engineers to new and better materials.
+Local materials are often unique to the place and connect whatever people make within an area or region.
+Over centuries, humans have used regenerative grasses, straw, wood, and bamboo to build shelters, objects, and spaces.
+People appreciate Nature’s gifts from the ground, such as clay, sand, and stone.
+Perennial plants are renewable as they can be harvested and regenerated.
+Reclaimed materials are reusable materials that can serve new purposes.
+Recyclable materials are reprocessed materials that can be used repeatedly.
+Today, non-toxic materials improve our health (instead of affecting it!), locally lower cost, conserve energy and water use in production, and eliminate waste products filling landfills.Non-toxic materials are materials that do not cause harm to the environment, to the users or the producers of the material of the material.
+Green materials also have low embedded energy in harvesting or collection, production, transportation, and use.
+Material scientists work with chemical and biological engineers to create new and better materials.
+And so can you!
 Let’s explore green materials!

 Activity 1 – Durable and Local